BrewBlox/brewblox-documentation/docs/dev/decisions/20200723_typed_fields.md

 ## Compatibility

-The two notations for Unit and Link objects are independent.
+The two notations for Quantity and Link objects are independent.
 Block data can have one field using a postfix, and the other using a typed object.
 The Spark service and the UI will support both when parsing data, but will favor the new approach when generating data.